 Separate CPIs are produced for regional urban areas and the nation as a whole.
 Indexes are further specified "all urban consumers" (CPI-U), and "urban wage-earners and clerical workers" (CPI-W).

-The Base COLA, Age 65 COLA and Optional COLA are legislatively mandated to use the regional Seattle-Tacoma-Bremerton (CPI-W) with only one exception: the Judicial Retirement System is legislatively mandated to use the U.S. Cities (CPI-W).
+The Base COLA, Age 65 COLA and Optional COLA are legislatively mandated to use the regional Seattle-Tacoma-Bellevue (CPI-U) with only one exception: the Judicial Retirement System is legislatively mandated to use the U.S. Cities (CPI-W).